Code-Whatever/python-koans/README.md

 ## How do you solve a Python koan?

 In the example shown above, we have a Python koan.

-In this koan, we first have to import a unittest module.
-The unittest module provides a framework for creating and running unit tests in Python.
-Once we import the unittest module, we then define a class that deals with the type of koan we are working with.
+Before we worry about the koan, we need to import the unittest module, which will provide the tools we need to write unit tests.
+Next, we define a class named TestKoan that deals with the type of koan we are working with.
+Inside the class, we define a function that takes an input (self).
+Inside the function, we initialize a variable and give it a name and value.
+In the example above, we have a variable called "movie", and we assign it the value of "Ratatouille".
+After we have initialized the variable, the koan will check for two things: if the variable is a string, and if the variable contains at least three characters.
+If the variable does not contain at least three characters, an error will be raised.

+After we create the koan, we need to run it.
+In Python, the code snippet if ```__name__ == "__main__": unittest.main()``` plays an important role in ensuring efficient and targeted unit test execution.
+It determines if the code can be executed based on how the code is written.
+If the code can be executed, it executes ```unittest.main()```.